-A couple of weeks ago, while updating the all-time most popular post on this blog, “What’s The Best Touring Bike?”, I realised something.
+While recently updating the all-time most-read post on this blog, “What’s The Best Touring Bike?”, I realised something.

-Every year, the list of touring bikes gets shorter.
+Every year, the list of touring bikes seems to get shorter.

 First we lost bikes that were relatively obscure.
-One that comes to mind is the Revolution Country Traveller made by the Edinburgh Bicycle Co-operative.
-This was a fantastic value entry-level tourer and earned great praise as a result.
-But it was very limited in its distribution, and I’m guessing it didn’t turn much of a profit because it was just so cheap for what it was.
+A good example is the Revolution Country Traveller, built by the Edinburgh Bicycle Co-operative.
+This was a fantastic value entry-level tourer, retailing for under £500 and earning great praise.
+But it was limited in its distribution to EBC’s handful of locations in northern Britain, and I’m guessing it can’t have made much of a profit for just how cheap it was.

 But then, a couple of years back, Dawes quietly announced that the entire Galaxy line was being retired, citing declining sales over time.

 The following year, something similar happened Stateside.
 Surly, who since 2004 had built the reputation of their Long Haul Trucker into a firm favourite of the North American cycle touring community, announced that the “LHT”, too, would cease to be manufactured.
-Their webpage for the bike and frameset has since been updated with a cute image of a gravestone reading ‘gone but not forgotten’.
+The webpage for the bike and frameset was updated with a cute image of a gravestone reading ‘gone but not forgotten’, and has since been deleted completely.

 These are two striking examples of a trend I’ve noticed while keeping that blog post updated over the 10 years since I originally wrote it.

 But the list of discontinued touring bikes doesn’t end there.
-We’ve also lost the Ridgeback Tour, the entire Co-op Cycles touring bike range by REI, and the Adventure Flat White, all of which used to be manufactured at scale.
+We’ve also lost the entry-level Ridgeback Tour road touring bike, the entire Co-op Cycles touring bike range by major US outdoor retailer REI, and the Adventure Flat White, all of which used to be manufactured at scale.
 At the bespoke end of the spectrum, Roberts’ truly legendary Roughstuff was another British classic whose story came to a slightly quieter conclusion.
-The picture is even more grim when you look at bikes designed for worldwide expedition touring, where the market is even more of a niche.
+The picture is even more grim when you look at bikes designed for worldwide expedition touring, where the market is even smaller and less fashionable.

 And the retailers have followed suit.
-As I write, the two big online bike retailers in the UK, Chain Reaction and Wiggle (which have now merged in any case), between them list a total of two touring bikes – or, more correctly, two versions of the same bike, the Fuji Touring.
+At the time of writing, the two big UK online bike retailers, Chain Reaction and Wiggle (which have now merged), between them list a total of two touring bikes – the Fuji Touring and the Cube Touring, both of which could be described as token touring bikes from mainstream manufacturers.
 In fact, Chain Reaction have deleted the touring bike category from their website altogether.
 And across the industry the phrase “touring bike” is rapidly being replaced with “adventure bike”.
 Some of the bikes sold under this banner bear little resemblance to anything I’ve ever listed on that blog post.

 This all begs the question ‘why’.